Table of Contents

 Do you want to collect opinions on how customers perceive your company, the products you offer or the services you provide?
-Of course you do, after all you have opened an article talking about Customer Experience surveys.
+Of course, you do, after all, you have opened an article talking about Customer Experience research (CX survey).
 The purpose of collecting these opinions is probably to increase customer satisfaction and loyalty, and thus – to increase profits.

 An online survey can really help you achieve these goals.
 But on one condition – it will be a real and well-thought-out customer survey, but not just any survey.
 Therefore, in this article, we have compiled some tips on what steps should be taken when designing and distributing CX surveys to get the maximum benefit from them.

 In the article by our CEO and CX specialist, Piotr Sadowski for Freshmail, we read: if you don’t know what to change, you won’t be able to improve.
 For this reason, analyse your transactions, because only on the basis of feedback obtained from customers can you change for the better.

 The success of the customer survey can be described in one sentence: the right questions, sent to the right people at the right time.
 That’s all.
 How to achieve that?
 Read on to find out more.

 Before you start: what should precede a CX survey?